dcervantesv/eSIDH/README.md

 We only test this library under a x64-Linux distribution and a compatible compiler supporting the [Open MP api](https://www.openmp.org/).

+>Our library is based on [Microsoft SIDH library](https://github.com/Microsoft/PQCrypto-SIDH)

 ***
 ## Compilation and Usage
 To create test files for Field and Quadratic Field arithmetic, (single core) SIDH and SIKE